Institut Bergonié

 -

-Disease control CompletedThis study tested a combination of two drugs (MK3475 and cyclophosphamide) in 129 people with advanced sarcomas that could not be removed by surgery or had spread.
-The goal was to see if the treatment could shrink tumors or stop them from growing for at least 6 months.
-The trial …
+Disease control CompletedThis study tested a combination of two drugs—pembrolizumab (an immunotherapy) and cyclophosphamide (a chemotherapy)—in 129 people with advanced sarcomas that had spread or could not be removed by surgery.
+The goal was to see if the combination could shrink tumors or stop them fro…

 Phase: PHASE2 • Sponsor: Institut Bergonié • Aim: Disease control